 Much of this disparity is due to social norms that favour the education of boys and devalue that of girls.
 Additionally, protection and safety risks play an important role.
 While official data is not available, there are increasing reports of the prevalence of sexual exploitation and abuse and their impact on girls' enrolment and dropout.
 In Khyber Pakhtunkhwa, 81 per cent of children aged 3 to 14 report being subject to at least one form of psychological or physical punishment and 25 per cent report being subjected to severe physical punishment, with higher rates of physical violence reported in rural areas.
 Violence is especially high among adolescent girls and young women, with 32 per cent between the age of 15 and 19 reporting they have been subjected to physical violence.
 Among those married between the same ages, 33 per cent experienced physical or sexual violence.
 The highest rates of violence against women are in the newly merged districts (56 per cent), Balochistan (48 per cent) and Khyber Pakhtunkhwa (43 per cent).
 Cross-border tensions and continued threats from militant groups have particularly threatened the protection of girls and boys in Balochistan and Khyber Pakhtunkhwa.
-Children have been killed and injured during armed clashes, and children have been recruited into armed groups.
-Schools themselves have been attacked, in some cases due to opposition to the provision of girls' education.17
+Children have been recruited into armed groups.
+Schools themselves have been attacked, in some cases due to opposition to the provision of girls' education.
+The provision of girls' education.

 Girls and boys living with disabilities face particularly high barriers to education, including the lack of appropriate infrastructure such as ramps and the lack of adaptive teaching and learning materials.
 Children with disabilities face stigma and their education is consistently deprioritised.
-The Teaching Effectively All Children survey found that only those with minor disabilities are likely to be enrolled, while those with moderate or more severe disabilities, or even a standardised definition of disability, represent a critical challenge to providing needed services.
+The Teaching Effectively All Children survey found that only those with minor disabilities are likely to be enrolled, while those with moderate or more severe disabilities are likely to not be in school at all.
+The lack of coherent data on the number of girls and boys living with disabilities, or even a standardised definition of disability, represent a critical challenge to providing needed services.
 A 2019 Annual Status of Education Report found that only 20 per cent of schools reported children living with disabilities in their student population and, on average, that only 0.29 per cent of enrolled students were living with disabilities.
-This rate was highest in Khyber Pakhtunkhwa, at 0.53 per cent.18
+This rate was highest in Khyber Pakhtunkhwa, at 0.53 per cent.
+18